 16:30 – 17:30 : Rooftop snacks

 If you need a quick break during the day then the answer is right above your head.
-Marrakesh is blessed with dozens of rooftop restaurants where you can escape the busy streets for a few minutes and grab a drink.
+Marrakech is blessed with dozens of rooftop restaurants where you can escape the busy streets for a few minutes and grab a drink.
 The kids will appreciate the time-out and can enjoy either a fresh orange juice (mint tea for the grown-ups) or a simple snack, usually dispensed with a smile by the owner.
 The rooftops range from five-star luxury to basic, cheap and cheerful – find one that takes your fancy and climb the stairs (be warned though, the staircases are often almost vertical and can be missing the odd piece of tiling – see it as part of the adventure and hold onto the banister and kids tight).

 17:30 – 19:00 : Visit Jamaa el Fina

-Chances are, if you’ve seen one picture of Marrakesh, it’ll have been of Jamaa el Fna; the beautiful square in the centre of the medina which showcases all that is magical about Marrakesh and Morocco.
+Chances are, if you’ve seen one picture of Marrakech, it’ll have been of Jamaa el Fna; the beautiful square in the centre of the medina which showcases all that is magical about Marrakech and Morocco.
 It might look chaotic when you’re standing on the sidelines but once you’re in the mix you’ll soon realise it’s actually not unlike a medieval children’s play area with a myriad of activities to entertain your little ones: snake charmers, dancing troupes, musicians, juice stalls and food vendors selling gorgeous Moroccan food.
 A good time to arrive is about half-an-hour before sunset; you’ll get to see the square change personality as the daylight disappears and the evening crowds begin to arrive.
 It’s also very popular with Moroccan tourists, some of whom might find your kids the most interesting thing in the square – prepare for lots of hugs and kisses!

-So there you have it: twelve hours in Marrakesh that’ll feel like twelve minutes.
+So there you have it: twelve hours in Marrakech that’ll feel like twelve minutes.
 There is so much to do here, with many different areas to explore, people to meet and food to taste that you’ll not want to limit yourself to a day.
 Spend a few days here, soak up all the city has to offer and when you leave, you and the kids will have experienced something spectacular.
 You may also enjoy a trip to the Atlas Mountains (only a few hours drive away and highly recommended) or if you fancy something even further afield then check out fabulous Essaouira on the Atlantic coast – our blog entry has all the details.

 Useful Travel Info: